An iconic leader of the 1960s counterculture, Tom Hayden went from protesting the American political system to working within it.

-Born Thomas Emmett Hayden on Dec.
-11, 1939, in Royal Oak, Michigan, Tom Hayden had a turbulent childhood.
-Though he was raised middle-class, his father was a violent drunk who divorced his wife when Hayden was 10.
+Born Thomas Emmett Hayden on December 11, 1939, in Royal Oak, Michigan, Tom Hayden had a turbulent childhood.
+Though he was raised middle-class, his father was a violent drunk who divorced his wife when Tom was 10.

 Hayden was known for being a passionate writer in his teens — as well as a very mischievous one.
 As the editor of his high school paper, he used his farewell column to write, “Go to hell,” by using the first letter of each successive paragraph to do so.
 It almost cost him his diploma.

 Prohibited from attending his own 1957 graduation, Hayden simply picked up his diploma and left high school behind, ready for college.
 And it was at the University of Michigan where he truly found his purpose.
 By the time he was a senior, he was an editor of the college paper — and he had what he called a “summer of transformation.”

 Firmly politically engaged by 1960, Tom Hayden managed to snag an interview with Dr. Martin Luther King Jr. amidst the masses outside the Democratic National Convention in Los Angeles.
 King’s words of wisdom would stay with Hayden forever, as he recalled in his memoir, Reunion.

 King advised Hayden, “Ultimately, you have to take a stand with your life.”
 Hayden later wrote, “As I left the line, and later as I left Los Angeles, I asked myself why I should be only observing and chronicling this movement instead of participating in it.”

 Upon graduating in 1961, SDS founder Al Haber offered Tom Hayden a position as a field secretary in the South.
 With the civil rights movement in full swing, Hayden accepted the offer and joined the Freedom Riders in Atlanta.